nercof/jbsrur/Templating.md

 This page presents the different ways to use the templating system.

-Whatever the type of template (predefined, custom or external), the unique variable accessible (attached to the directive's scope) is the array `steps`.
+Whatever the type of template (predefined, custom or external), the unique variable accessible (attached to the directive's scope) in templates is the array `steps`.
 The objects in array are the state objects from the ui-router configuration.
 These objects are extended with two properties :

 | Property           | Description                                                                                                                                         |